trennlinie

 Fletch: "Alan came to New York - I remember, it was so funny.
 He had a little jacket on and a woolly scarf and I think New York was minus 40 degrees."[2]

-Fletch: "We'd done Top Of The Pops the night before - why we agreed to, I don't know.
+Fletch: "We'd done Top of the Pops the night before - why we agreed to, I don't know.
 But Mute decided to send us over on Concorde.
 Unfortunately it was probably the most disastrous gig of our lives.
-None of the equipment worked, we didn't go onstage until 2.30 in the morning."[3]
+None of the equipment worked, we didn't go onstage until 2.30 in the morning."[5]

 Leave In Silence